Section 1: Introduction

 - Minimize risks to the research personnel, community and the environment by educating the University community regarding the regulatory requirements for the use of recombinant or synthetic nucleic acid molecules, biohazardous agents, materials and toxins.

 The IBC has been charged in the planning and implementation of the campus Biosafety program with a purpose to ensure the health and safety of all personnel working with recombinant or synthetic nucleic acid molecules and biohazardous materials, agents and toxins.
-The IBC makes certain that research conducted at the Institution is in compliance with the NIH Guidelines, BMBL, and the HHS and USDA regulations, drafts campus policies and procedures, and reviews individual research proposals using recombinant or synthetic nucleic acid molecules and biohazardous materials, agents and toxins.
+The IBC makes certain that research conducted at the University is in compliance with the NIH Guidelines, BMBL, and the HHS and USDA regulations, and the United States Government Policy for Institutional Oversight of Life Sciences Dual Use Research of Concern, drafts campus policies and procedures, and reviews individual research proposals using recombinant or synthetic nucleic acid molecules and biohazardous materials, agents and toxins.
 Since the University receives NIH funding for research involving recombinant or synthetic nucleic acid molecules, all activities involving recombinant or synthetic nucleic acid molecules must follow the NIH Guidelines.
 Failure to adhere to these guidelines can result in suspension or termination of NIH funding, or to a requirement for prior NIH approval of any or all recombinant or synthetic nucleic acid molecules projects at the institution.
 The IBC is therefore responsible for establishing and implementing policies that provide for the safe conduct of research involving recombinant or synthetic nucleic acid molecules and biohazardous materials, agents and toxins to ensure adherence with NIH Guidelines.
 IBC responsibilities with regards to activities involving recombinant or synthetic nucleic acid molecules and biohazardous materials, agents and toxins are specified in the NIH Guidelines.
 Also, as delineated in the IO’s charge to the IBC, the committee is given authority to oversee all research involving recombinant or synthetic nucleic acid molecules and biohazardous materials, agents and toxins including suspension or termination of research that does not comply with IBC Policies.

 The President of the University delegates the IO authority to appoint the chair, IBC members and alternates as needed.
 Members consist of faculty, research personnel, and the community.
 The Chair shall be a scientific researcher with experience in recombinant or synthetic nucleic acid molecules and biohazardous materials, agents and toxins.
 The term of membership is one year and is renewable upon mutual agreement.
 Members will be evaluated annually by the IO and Director of ORS.
 They will be evaluated on satisfactory attendance, their preparation for each meeting by reviewing the submitted research, and if they have effectively contributed.